vimarsh244/dot-reef-domain/readme.md

 - design made in figma and exported with use of locofy design tool
 - wip frontend code (this is taking far too long) inspired from [here](https://github.com/anasshad/polygon-ens-domain-service)

 ## Design
 page | designs
 :-------------------------:|:-------------------------:
 ![home page](figma-design-export/reef-home.jpg) | ![mint page design](figma-design-export/reef-mint.jpg)
 ![view as nft](figma-design-export/view-nft.jpg) | ![update records on the contract](figma-design-export/update-records.jpg)

+## Problems
+- deploying smart contract to reef was not possible via reef hardhat cli tool, but happened quickly via [remix](https://remix.reefscan.com/)
+- it takes me far to long to design UI: even though locofy helped, customizing and codifying it was difficult

+## Future Improvements
+- Make a domain resolver : aka something like domain.com/resolve/iamcool.reef -> ipfs content hash preview (dweb.link / cloudflare-ipfs)
+- Make the domains annually renewable (something like what ens does)
+- add functionality for subdomains (subdomain.iamcool.reef)
+- ability to link multiple accounts & chains to single domain

+## To-Do
+- working web-app 😅